 Comparing simulated and published program costs.
-The ability to closely predict total program cost in benefit outlays has been one of the primary uses of the original ACM model; it is natural that we test the IMPAQ model’s ability to replicate these results.
-There are three states with sufficient historical data on benefit outlays to perform this test on: California, New Jersey, and Rhode Island.
-For each state, we specified the model parameters so that they can approximate the eligibility rules and benefit payout schedules as closely as possible to the actual rules of the programs.
-Upon completion of simulation under a given simulation method for a given state, we compute the weighted sum of benefits received by each ACS worker in that state, with weight being the population represented by the worker.
-This weighted sum is our simulated total program cost and is then compared against the published program outlays of the same state.
+Predicting total program cost in benefit outlays is one of the primary uses of the models.
+For each of the three states under consideration (California, New Jersey, Rhode Island), we specified the model parameters to approximate the eligibility rules and benefit payout schedules of the actual programs.
+After simulation of each individual’s eligibility and leave taking, we compute the population weighted sum of benefits received by each ACS worker to represent total program cost, which we compare with the published program outlays of the same state.

 Comparing simulated and observed population-level statistics.
-We recognize that the robustness of a microsimulation model cannot be fully verified if we can only confirm that the model can produce good estimates for the final program cost.
-In addition, we need to validate the model’s capability to approximate the real-world mechanisms by examining a series of key intermediate outputs.
-In our case, we consider the following intermediate outputs at the population level:
+Simulated total program cost is constructed from a series of intermediary simulated variables.
+The robustness of a microsimulation model therefore cannot be fully verified solely by considering program cost.
+In addition, we need to validate the model’s ability to approximate the real-world mechanisms that determine by examining a series of key intermediate outputs.
+We consider the following intermediate outputs at the population level:

 Total number of workers eligible for the program